Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Experiments

-Fig.~\ref{fig:2D}(a) shows the assembled shapes and robot trajectories for the baseline (Mean-shift) and our method with $n_\text{robot} = 200$.
+Fig.~\ref{fig:2D}(a) shows the assembled shapes and robot trajectories for the baseline (mean-shift) method and our method with $n_\text{robot} = 200$.
 Both algorithms successfully guide the swarm to assemble the desired shapes.
-To systematically compare performance, Fig.~\ref{fig:2D}(b) presents statistical results based on the three metrics.
-Since the memory usage is independent of swarm size, it is evaluated with resolutions ranging from $d_\text{max} = 4$ to $8$ for all shapes.
-Entering rate and uniformity curves are computed using $n_\text{robot} = 200$ over four trials (one per shape).
-For further comparison, more simulations are performed for all shapes with $n_\text{robot}$ ranging from 50 to 400, with statistical results summarized in Fig.~\ref{fig:2D}(c).
-The results clearly show the tree map reduces memory usage by a factor of 2 to 16 compared to the full-grid map, with the gap growing exponentially with resolution, as shown in the reduction ratio curve.
-Despite this reduction, the proposed method achieves similar performance in uniformity: both the convergence speed and final uniformity (around 3 to 4) are close to those of the baseline.
-Moreover, this uniformity remains stable as swarm size increases from 50 to 400, demonstrating the robustness and scalability of our approach.

-The proposed method also achieves markedly higher entering efficiency, reducing entering times by a factor of two to three, with the benefit growing with swarm size.
-This improvement arises from a key difference in the controller.
-In the baseline, robots follow local grayscale gradients from distance-based color diffusion, which may deviate from global shortest paths and yield longer trajectories.
-Sharp shape features can further create gradient valleys that trap robots, causing clustering and queuing.
-By contrast, our approach employs tree search and coarse-resolution neighboring maps to provide a more global perspective, enabling robots to move directly toward the target region without relying on gradient descent.
-Importantly, such global guidance comes at minimal computational cost, requiring only shallow tree traversal or coarse grid lookup.
+To compare performance systematically, Fig.~\ref{fig:2D}(b) reports three metrics over four trials (one per shape).
+For $M_1$, $d_\text{max}$ ranges from 4 to 8; for $M_2$, $n_\text{robot}$ increases from 50 to 400; and for $M_3$, $n_\text{robot}$ is fixed at 200.
+In all cases, results are computed over the four trials.
+For $M_3$, the solid line shows the mean and the shaded area denotes the standard deviation across trials.
+From these results, the tree map reduces memory usage by a factor of 2 to 16 compared with the full-grid map, with the gap increasing with resolution.
+Despite this reduction, the proposed method improves entering efficiency, reducing entering time by a factor of two to three, with the benefit increasing with swarm size.
+Moreover, the minimum distance remains strictly positive throughout the simulation, indicating collision-free motion.
+This improvement is mainly due to the controller design: the baseline follows local grayscale gradients, which can yield longer trajectories and may trap robots in gradient valleys near sharp shape features, causing clustering and queuing.
+In contrast, our approach uses tree search with a neighboring map to provide a more extended spatial view, guiding robots toward target regions more directly with minimal computational overhead (see Subsection II-B for details).